shubhamagr281999/3W_omniDrive/README.md

 # 3W_omniDrive
-It uses a public pyhton package named Robot3WD for motion in any direction on given command
+It uses pyhton package named Robot3WD for motion in any direction on given command.
+This deatils the inverse and forwards kinematics for 3WD